nguyensipham/BuyOnline/README.md

 BuyOnline
 =========

 Shopping Cart BuyOnline System.
 This is a simple project which only uses Ajax from the front-end to communicate with a simple PHP backend server.
+For simplicity, all html, javascript and PHP files are stored in the same folder in the server.

 Summary of techniques used: